-Net sales of Business Units Performance Materials and Technology rose due to higher demand for capital investment goods and specialty raw materials.
+Net sales in Business Units Performance Materials and Technology rose due to higher demand for capital investment goods and specialty raw materials.

-In line with the progressive dividend policy practiced since many years, the Board of Directors will propose to the Ordinary Annual General Meeting (AGM) in March 2017 an ordinary dividend of CHF 1.50 per share for the financial year 2016.
-The ordinary dividend thereby would be CHF 0.20 or 15.4% higher than last year.

-Additionally, the Board of Directors proposes to distribute a special dividend of CHF 3.00 per share to reduce excess cash for the benefit of shareholders.
-Payment date for these dividends, if approved by the AGM, is set starting March 29, 2017 (record date: March 28, 2017; ex-dividend date: March 27, 2017).
+In line with the progressive, shareholder-friendly dividend policy practiced for many years, the Board of Directors will propose to the Ordinary Annual General Meeting (AGM) in March 2018 an ordinary dividend of CHF 1.65 per share for the financial year 2017.
+The ordinary dividend would thereby be CHF 0.15 or 10.0% higher than last year.
+Payment date for the dividend, if approved by the AGM, is set to start on March 28, 2018 (record date: March 27, 2018; ex-dividend date: March 26, 2018).